Ring Alarm Security 5 Piece Kit

 And finally, it would be helpful if Ring Alarm could detect on its own whether I’m home or not.
 In fact, there were several occasions when I forgot to arm it before leaving, so it would be nice for the app to suggest arming it to away mode.

 Affordable 24/7 home monitoring

 Whenever an alarm is triggered, not only will you get a notification on your smartphone, but a representative from Ring’s professional monitoring service will call to verify.
-From there, you can simply speak the verbal password to ignore the alarm or have emergency services sent to your home.
+From there, you can simply verbally provide the password to ignore the alarm or have emergency services sent to your home.